nederhof/newgardiner/README.md

 - Various ligatures and auxiliary signs for the implementation of [HieroJax](https://github.com/nederhof/hierojax).

 From the extended list only the **core** signs are included in the font.
-The **non-core** signs are unverified and undocumented, and are thereby useless for any practical purposes and were introduced in Unicode for all the wrong reasons (don't ask).
+The 568 **non-core** signs are unverified and undocumented, and are thereby pointless and were introduced in Unicode for all the wrong reasons (don't ask).
 In the font, the non-core signs have placeholder glyphs **nc**.
 A handful of non-core signs that were drawn by mistake are kept in a separate font.